MicrosoftDocs/microsoft-style-guide/styleguide/punctuation/colons.md

 Include a colon at the end of a phrase that directly introduces a list.<br />
 **Example**
-We can create a backup of all sorts of things to make the transition easier, including:
+You can create a backup of all sorts of things to make the transition easier, including:

   - The apps you've installed on your phone, along with high scores and progress from participating apps.
   - The passwords for your accounts.